School Visit Guide

 School staff and chaperones are expected to be assigned a maximum of 10 students to oversee while exploring the exhibit halls.

 To ensure everyone’s safety and to maintain the condition of the Discovery Center exhibits, there is no food of drinks allowed beyond the Unitil Room.
-There are drinking fountains located throughout the building if needed.
+There are drinking fountains located throughout the building, if needed.

 The Science Store